explosion/projects/benchmarks/span-labeling-datasets/README.md

 <!-- SPACY PROJECT: AUTO-GENERATED DOCS START (do not remove) -->

-# 🪐 spaCy Project: Spancat datasets
+# 🪐 spaCy Project: Span labeling datasets

 This project compiles various NER and more general spancat datasets and their converters into the [spaCy format](https://spacy.io/api/data-formats).